Nagendra1997/mesibo-documentation/conferencing.md

 ## 4. Add Members

 Now, let us add the users we created earlier as members of this group `ConferenceGroup`.
 Click on the `+ NEW MEMBER` button and enter the user address, of the user whom you wish to add.
 In the `User Address` enter `user0` and click on `Add`.
 The Members table will now display the member you just added.
-Similarly, add the other four users.
+Similarly, add the more users.

 Refer to [Creating a Group](https://mesibo.com/documentation/api/backend-api/#create-a-group) for more information on creating a group.

-Add the five users created earlier as members of the group.
+Add the users created earlier as members of the group.
 ![Group Members](images/group_members.png)

 ### Adding members dynamically